elastic/cloud-on-k8s/operators/config/all-in-one-operator/README.md

 Namespace can be changed according to what is set in `namespace.yaml`.
 Service accounts can be changed according to what is set in `service_account.yaml`.

-Namespace operator args can be customized:

-* `--namespace`: namespace in which resources should be watched (defaults to "default")

 ## role.yaml

 Describes permissions for several api calls the operator needs to perform.